Approximability of dynamical systems between trees of spheres: Preliminaries

 \subsection{Branches and annuli}

-Given a tree $T$, the most natural open subgraphs to look at are the one defined in the following. \begin{definition}[Branch] For $v$ a vertex of a tree $T$ and for $\star\in T-\{v\}$, a branch of $\star$ on $v$ is the connected component of $T-\{v\}$ containing $\star$.
+Given a tree $T$, the most natural open subgraphs to look at are those defined in the following. \begin{definition}[Branch] For $v$ a vertex of a tree $T$ and for $\star\in T-\{v\}$, a branch of $\star$ on $v$ is the connected component of $T-\{v\}$ containing $\star$.
 It is denoted by $B_v(\star)$. \end{definition}

 \begin{definition}[Annulus] If $v_1$ and $v_2$ are two distinct internal vertices of $T$, the annulus $A:=]\!]v_1,v_2[\![$ is the intersection of two branches $B_{v_1}(v_2)$ and $B_{v_2}(v_1)$.
 We define \end{definition}